 The relevance of sociological study can be applied to disciplines and careers across a broad spectrum, including social services, law and criminal justice, healthcare, education, and policy.

-Our course offerings include: Introductory Sociology, Sociology of the Family, Urban Sociology, Environmental Sociology, Race and Ethnicity, Sex and Gender, Sociology of Work, Social Problems and Criminology.
-Our dedicated faculty offer dynamic opportunities to engage in service learning, social justice activism, honors, learning communities, and violence prevention within their course curriculum.
+Sociology courses are offered at the Brighton and Downtown Campuses, in face-to-face, online, and hybrid modalities.
+Our dedicated faculty offer dynamic opportunities to engage in, social justice activism, honors, and violence prevention within their course curriculum.